C3ng0/C3ng0.github.io/README.md

 This is going to be my website

-#about me
+#hobbies

-i like to ice skate
+-i like to ice skate
-,i play the saz
+-i play the saz
-,i am a good dancer
+-i am a good dancer
-,i like to rollablade
+-i like to rollablade

+#my current projects

+-making a perosnal github website
+-Coomp5008 corsework